deepesh611/Intra-IIITP/README.md

-Our project idea is still not decide we will update it soon
+We have decided the project idea pr fir bhi mai nhi btaunga.